7/26/2015

 My (short) Testimony

-By Sunday evening I had failed to come up with or plan any ideas for this week’s blog post.
-So I decided to ask my fiancĂ© what I should write about.
-He told me that I should share my testimony.
-Here it is.
+I decided to ask my fiancé what I should write about.
+He told me that I should share my

-Like everyone else who has a testimony to share, mine is unique to myself.
-I went to church my whole life, but never gave my life to Christ until I was twelve.
-This is the age I began to go to youth group, and it changed my life.
-Well, not youth group itself but the leaders and fellow students.
+whole life, but never gave my life to Christ until I was twelve.
+This is the age I began to go to youth group,

+group itself but the leaders and fellow students.
 One night after going to youth for a while, I felt that something was different.
 I heard a voice inside my head telling me that I needed to change the way I was living.
 Looking back now, I realize the voice was the Holy Spirit, but I didn’t know that then.

 My story isn’t very dramatic.
 It’s cut and dry.
 It’s the journey since then that has been more of a roller coaster.
 I have dealt with overcoming sin, anxiety, depression, and a lot of selfishness.
 However, I can tell you with confidence that I am not the same person I was six years ago when I accepted Jesus.